Bwaffles/SatisfactoryPlanner/README.md

   - https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-7.0#synchronous-action
   - https://stackoverflow.com/a/61049975
   - FYI dissenting opinion https://jsonapi.org/format/#fetching-resources-responses I think the docs are up to interpretation.
 On the surface it seems to say to always use `200 Ok` and return null.
 But I think reading it deeper it means more like return `200 Ok` if pioneer 9 exists but there is no data there.

+# Domain Events
+An aggregate can push an XDomainEvent that other aggregates in the module can subscribe to by creating an XNotification.
+The notifications are registerd in the module startup class to be processed in the Outbox of the module.
+They will be serialized and saved in the outbox_messages table in the module's schema.

+The quartz scheduler watches this table and runs the `ProcessOutboxCommandHandler` that reads unprocessed messages and executes any handlers that inherit from INotificationHandler<XNotification>.

+## Internal Commands
+From here you can execute a command, say if you want to publish an event from aggregate 1 and have aggregate 2 respond to it, then you would create a command that can be ran as an internal command.
+Internal commands are also ran through Quartz and get saved to the internal_commands table in the module schema.

+## Integration Events
+You can also trigger an integration event if you need other modules to be able to subscribe to this event.
+In this case you create a class like `XPublishEventHandler` that inherits from the same `INotificationHandler<XNotification>`.
+This handler would publish an integration event to the event bus.
+The event bus is an in memory message system where all modules can publish and subscribe to events.

+Modules can subscribe to events in their Startup EventBusModule.
+This creates handlers that will load the event into the modules inbox_messages table.
+There is a job running called `ProcessInboxCommandHandler` that reads unprocessed messages and executes any handlers for that messages.